chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/maximum-likelihood-estimation-and-confidence-intervals.md

 If n is known (fixed), and lambda is varied, this returns a likelihood function.
 - For Poisson, the MLE of `lambda = n / time`.

-# Poisson Regression
+# poisson regression
 - Normally-distributed random variables can be extended to let their means depend on other variables via simple formulas:  `E(Y | x) = a + bx` (expected value of Y given x)
 - Poisson probability models can be extended similarly:  `lambda = a + bx`
 - This results in a Poisson regression model.
   - The parameters in this model are estimated from data by MLE.

-# Calculate Confidence Intervals for Mean of a Poisson Distribution
+# calculate confidence intervals for mean of a poisson distribution
 ```r
 install.packages("DescTools")
 library(DescTools)